infu/nftanvil/apps/docs/docs/sdk/cli.md

 }
 ```

 Whoever has that code or link, can claim the NFT.
-The code will work only once and only if the nfts don't get transfered, burned or another gift code overwrites the previous one.
+The code will work only once and only if the nfts don't get transferred, burned or another gift code overwrites the previous one.
 These are as secure as the messenger, email you send them with.

 ### Initial Token Offering

 We have also created a smart contract + dapp and paired it with `npx anvil ito` command.
 You can use that to distribute nfts in a random way so everyone gets a fair chance of winning the best ones.
-More on that in its separate page
+More on that on its separate page